 For Masters Degree, collected field data on field mice in the UK and analysed for parasite prevalence, abundancy and intensity in relation to co infection, intrinsic and extrinsic factors.

-Experience in PCR and qPCR, RNAi silencing, Cell culture, Microscopy, Dissection, ELISA and immunoassays all a field relevant to Parasites
+Experience in PCR and qPCR, RNAi silencing, Cell culture, Microscopy, Dissection, ELISA and immunoassays relevant to parasitology.

 Analysing